 The Multiple Battery Hot Swap system.

-These type of systems address many of the pitfalls of the Block battery system, but be careful, to achieve long life cycles with small batteries is exceptionally challenging, thus the cells do need to be high performance and high quality, because the load handled by 100 cells as above is now shared by only 8 to 24 cells.
+These type of systems address many of the pitfalls of the Block battery system, but be careful, to achieve long life cycles with smaller batteries is exceptionally challenging, thus the cells do need to be high performance and high quality, because the load handled by 100 cells as above is now shared by only 8 to 24 cells.
 The charging also requires more intelligence and accuracy which requires stable multi parameter control.

-- Hot Swap batteries are easy to replace, no long cart downtime while a new battery is installed.
+- Hot Swap batteries are easy to replace, no long cart downtime whilst a new battery is installed.
 It is also easy to up capacity if new IT equipment is more demanding.
 Simply add a couple of batteries to the inventory

 - Light weight means happy staff with less potential back issues